Skip to content

 RTN Arbitrary Not required Round-To-Nearest baseline

-JointQ Arbitrary Required Joint optimization across groups
+JointQ Arbitrary Required Joint optimization of assignments and scale parameters

 QuIP Arbitrary Required Quantization with Incoherence Processing